foopod/blog-2.0/_posts/2017-03-29-creating-procedurally-generated-scenes.md

 In my original I use Perlin Noise to generate the mountain.
 Perlin Noise is an algorithm that generates random numbers that are close to each other, this means that you can create smooth transitions between numbers and generate all kinds of curves.
 If you want to know more about Perlin Noise, then I would highly recommend [this article](http://flafla2.github.io/2014/08/09/perlinnoise.html) by [adrian's soapbox](http://flafla2.github.io/index.html).

 The issue I am facing now is that I am struggling to get both the big amplitudes of the rolling mountains as well as the finer details that mountains have, the cracks, crevices and smaller rocks.
-This is acheived by using multiple octaves of Perlin Noise.
+This can however be acheived by using multiple octaves of Perlin Noise.

 This essentially means adding multiple scales of Perlin noise together.